vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 Smart sockets are useful to make traditional "dump" devices smart.
 Like a traditional standing lamp with a plug.
 You put it "on" and place the smart plug between the socket and wall.
 Now you change the switch functionality to the plug which you can be controlled automatically.

-Sockets are always connected to power, this makes this sensor also a hub in the zigbee network which extends the range and coverage of your network.
+Sockets are always connected to power, this makes this sensor also a hub in theZigbee network which extends the range and coverage of your network.
 You can also plug a smart socket somewhere strategic with bad coverage to improve this.
 He doesn't need to be on or used.

 A smart plug with power consumption metrics can be useful to detect the state of the machine.
 You don't use the on/off functionality in that case.
 This can be used for washing machines, dryers, dishwashers, ovens, etc.